kimjiminnus/kospiForecast/README.md

 ## Overview
-The project provides a reusable, modular framework for training and evaluating Transformer-based models on multivariate financial time-series data.
+The project provides a reusable, modular framework for configuring, training and evaluating Transformer-based models against Zero-shot forecasting of a TimesFM 2.5 model on multivariate financial time-series data.

 ## Project Structure
 ```text